SnackitPal/admet-ai-reproduction/README.md

 *   Developed `src/error_analysis.py` to perform the analysis.
 *   Generated and saved molecular images to the `images/` directory.

+### 2.2 Substructure Analysis

+**Description:** Performed a substructure analysis of the misclassified molecules to identify common functional groups.

+**Key Activities:**
+*   Developed `src/substructure_analysis.py` to identify and count common functional groups in the top 5 false positives and false negatives.
+*   The analysis revealed that false positives are rich in Aromatic Rings and Halogens, while false negatives show a prevalence of Alcohol, Ketone, and Halogen groups.

 ### 2.2 New Dataset Testing

 **Description:** Tested the pre-trained ADMET-AI model on a new public dataset (hERG) to evaluate its generalization capabilities.